-We have prepared this memorandum to provide directors and senior management teams of non-U.S. high yield issuers with a checklist of issues that they should be addressing.
-We note that high yield issuers will likely have disclosure obligations arising under their indentures and provide bondholders with regular updates through quarterly conference calls.
-We also note that non-U.S. high yield issuers may have listings in their home jurisdictions and, if that is the case, local disclosure standards also need to be considered, which are beyond the scope of this memorandum.
+We have prepared this memorandum to provide directors and senior management teams of non-U.S. companies with SEC reporting obligations with a checklist of issues that such companies should be addressing.
+We note that local disclosure standards also need to be considered, which are beyond the scope of this memorandum.